Facts and figures related to AANAPISIs.

 - AANAPISIs tend to have a diverse student body.
 AAPI represented 24 percent of the two-year AANAPISI population in 2012.
 The remaining AANAPISI student population included Hispanic (23 percent), African American (11 percent), White (29 percent) and American Indian/Native Alaskan (1 percent) students.

-- 55 percent of AANAPISIs were two-year institutions in 2012.
+- Fifty-five percent of AANAPISIs were two-year institutions in 2012.
 These institutions conferred 40 percent of all associate’s degrees awarded to AAPI students in that year.

 - Most AANAPISIs are located in the West or Southwest, with California, home to the largest Asian population in the United States, having the most AANAPISIs.